 Ceramic tile is very durable.
 For routine cleaning use a mild detergent; do not use waxes or sealers.
-As the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.
+As grout is porous and will absorb water, which can result in staining, we highly advise that you seal all grout joints annually with a clear liquid silicone sealer.